jmscslgroup/cs3892-2025F/ros/README.md

 roslaunch profacc profacc_docker.launch
 ```

+You should see an output file that is named something like profacc_2025-10-16-02-53-23.bag (date and time will vary).
+Note that the date/time will be in UTC and not your local timezone.

+When you've completed this, plot it using some of the MATLAB routines that are in the bagfiles folder; `testResult.m` is one that will also play an animation of the cars.

 # Useful git repositories for simulation

 Learn about these and other useful repositories using the links below.